joeytwiddle/significant-white-space/README.md

 - Multi-line expressions are now possible, but must be wrapped inside `( ... )` (otherwise they are likely to suffer semicolon injection or indent-based curlies).
 - You can now enable `useCoffeeFunctions`, to convert between *anonymous* JS/Haxe functions `function(a,b) { ... }` and Coffeescript style functions `(a,b) -> ...` in the sws file.
 When declaring a single-line function in JS, curlies must be retained in the sws, e.g. `(x) ->{ return 2*x; }` whilst Haxe does not need these.
 - Added optional `blockLeadSymbol` which when set to `:` outputs sws files which look rather like Python.
 Personally I would prefer something like `=>` but *only* on function declarations, perhaps `:` on classes, and nothing on if, while, for, try and other in-code indents.
+- Added `unwrapParenthesesForCommands`, which can remove the `(...)` parentheses around `if` and `while` conditions, and reintroduce them on curling.
+(You can set the list of keywords you want this to work on, or just empty it.
+(Personally I find the visual effect of `(...)` symbols useful if I have no syntax highlighting for the given language, but redundant if branch statements already stand out by colour.)